allertbijleveld/tools4watlas/README.md

 You can also visit <https://www.nioz.nl/watlas> where you can follow the tracked birds in realtime.

-The package *tools4watlas* builts on the package [*atlastools*](https://github.com/pratikunterwegs/atlastools).
+The package *tools4watlas* builds on the package [*atlastools*](https://github.com/pratikunterwegs/atlastools).
 A pipeline with coding examples for cleaning high-throughput tracking data with *atlastools* is covered in this article in the Journal of Animal